Pawan0897/Traning_webPage/frontend/README.md

 - MongoDB for persistent storage
 - Responsive UI built with Bootstrap & React-Bootstrap
 - RESTful API with Express.js
-- Form validation with Formik + Yup
+- Form validation using Formik + Yup
 - Rich-text course description editor using TipTap
 - Notifications with SweetAlert2
 - Routing handled by React Router DOM